docker/docs/get-started/part5.md

 <script type="text/javascript" src="https://asciinema.org/a/113840.js" speed="2" id="asciicast-113840" async></script>

-You learned that stacks are inter-related services all running in concert, and that--surprise--you've been using stacks since part three of this tutorial.
+You learned that stacks are inter-related services all running in concert, and that -- surprise! -- you've been using stacks since part three of this tutorial.
 You learned that to add more services to your stack, you insert them in your Compose file.
 Finally, you learned that by using a combination of placement constraints and volumes you can create a permanent home for persisting data, so that your app's data survives when the container is torn down and redeployed.